-Founded in 1949, Franciscan Children's is an independent, nonprofit healthcare organization.
+Founded in 1949, Franciscan Children's is a nonprofit healthcare organization that cares for children with mental health challenges, complex medical conditions, and special education needs.
+In 2023, we became a sister organization with Boston Children's Hospital under the parent company, Children's Medical Center Corporation.
 Franciscan Children's is one of only four institutions in the country that provides post-acute medical, mental health, and special education services all on one campus, offering a unique continuum of care.
 Franciscan Children's supports patients with complex dual diagnoses such as ASD/DD as well as acute or chronic medical and/or mental health conditions.
-Across Franciscan Children's inpatient post-acute medical rehabilitation program, inpatient psychiatric, acute short term residential program, and the Kennedy Day School (Franciscan Children's special education school), staff and trainees work closely within an interdisciplinary model to provide comprehensive and dynamic treatment/education.
+Across Franciscan Children's inpatient post-acute medical rehabilitation program, inpatient psychiatric, acute short term residential program, and the Kennedy Day School (Franciscan Children's special education school), staff and trainees work closely within an interdisciplinary model to provide comprehensive and dynamic treatment/education."